-For Hemsley Fraser, the 5App Hub is also at the heart of their own business operations and it has been instrumental in making changes to the organisation in response to the COVID-19 crisis.
+For Hemsley Fraser, 5app is also at the heart of their own business operations and it has been instrumental in making changes to the organisation in response to the COVID-19 crisis.

 A geographically disparate organisation, Hemsley Fraser has offices in Germany, America, Canada and London with head office in two locations in Saltash, Cornwall.
 Historically, they had issues around the formation of business silos and as a result there was a low level of collaboration throughout the group.

-One of the crucial turning points for Hemsley Fraser was when they started using the 5App Hub in a broader capacity, not just a place for learning libraries but also as a communications tool and a central repository where technical and departmental information could be stored and shared.
-Before using the Hub, Hemsley Fraser relied on an intranet, but found that the Hub provided a better opportunity for alignment on policy, compliance and security.
+One of the crucial turning points for Hemsley Fraser was when they started using the 5app in a broader capacity, not just a place for learning libraries but also as a communications tool and a central repository where technical and departmental information could be stored and shared.
+Before using 5app, Hemsley Fraser relied on an intranet, but found that 5app provided a better opportunity for alignment on policy, compliance and security.

 CXO/Director of Strategy, Lynsey Whitmarsh explains:

-“The Hub has allowed us to become much more interconnected.
-We actually saw a real shift in culture about 18 months ago when we started to use the Hub as a communications and collaboration tool, not just as a learning library.
+“5app has allowed us to become much more interconnected.
+We actually saw a real shift in culture about 18 months ago when we started to use 5app as a communications and collaboration tool, not just as a learning library.

-We know from the Hub metrics that the video Todd created and sent out via the Hub this week had 198 views from a staff of 200 within half an hour of posting.
+We know from the platform metrics that the video Todd created and sent out via 5app this week had 198 views from a staff of 200 within half an hour of posting.
 That speed and consumption level for company communications is pretty awe-inspiring.
-It’s the fastest viewership we’ve ever had.”
+It's the fastest viewership we've ever had.”

 Delivering corporate communications at scale and pace and knowing when and if people have consumed the comms is a challenge using traditional tools such as email or intranet platforms.